ncurses.3x - Man Page

 Wide and Non-wide Character Configurations

-This manual page describes functions that appear in any configuration of the library.
+This man page primarily surveys functions that appear in any configuration of the library.
 There are two common configurations; see section “Alternate Configurations” below.

 ncurses

 is the library in its “non-wide” configuration, handling only eight-bit characters.
-It stores a character combined with attributes in a chtype datum, which is often an alias of int.
+It stores a character combined with attributes and a color pair in a chtype datum, which is often an alias of int.
+A string of curses characters is similar to a C char string; a chtype string ends with an integral 0, the null curses character.

-Attributes alone (with no corresponding character) can be stored in variables of chtype or attr_t type.
-In either case, they are represented as an integral bit mask.
+Attributes and a color pair selection (with no corresponding character) can be stored in variables of chtype or attr_t type.
+In either case, they are accessed via an integral bit mask.

 ncursesw